johnwargo/johnwargo-static-11ty/src/posts/2024/launch-windows-terminal.md

   - Microsoft Windows
 ---

-In [Windows Path Items Not Available in Visual Studio Code](https://randomerrors.dev/posts/2023/windows-path-items/){target="_blank"} I mentioned opening a terminal window from Windows File Explorer but didn't explain what I meant.
-Years ago I learned an interesting trick for opening a Windows terminal window to a specific folder; there are two ways, but I don't think many people know about the second one.
+In [Windows Path Items Not Available in Visual Studio Code](https://randomerrors.dev/posts/2023/windows-path-items/){target="_blank"} I mentioned opening a command prompt or terminal window from Windows File Explorer but didn't explain what I meant.
+Years ago I learned an interesting trick for opening a Windows command prompt to a specific folder; there are two ways, but I don't think many people know about the second one.
 This article describes both options.

 ## Right-Click

 I think most people know about this one, but sharing just in case you don't.
-To open a terminal window to a specific folder:
+To open a command prompt/terminal window to a specific folder:

 1. Open Windows File Explorer
 2. Navigate to the parent folder of the target folder (the folder you want to open a terminal window into)